Jeremy Paxman: Personal life

-Paxman formerly lived with TV producer Elizabeth Clough in Stonor, southeast Oxfordshire.
+Paxman formerly lived with television producer Elizabeth Clough in Stonor, southeast Oxfordshire.
 They have three children.
 The couple, who did not marry, amicably separated in 2016 after 35 years together.
 He prefers to keep his private life "out of the spotlight" and says he is not interested in the private lives of others.
 He has a flat in Kensington, London.

-Paxman supports Leeds United FC and enjoys fly fishing.
+Paxman supports Leeds United and enjoys fly fishing.
 He is vice-chairman of the Wild Trout Trust conservation charity.
 He is also a patron of the charity Sustrans and east London homeless charity Caritas Anchor House.

 In his twenties, Paxman unsuccessfully applied for the vacant editorship of the Labour-supporting weekly, the New Statesman; he said that in his youth he considered himself a socialist.
 He had previously stood as a communist candidate in his school elections.
 More recently, he has been described as "the archetypal floating voter", and Jon Snow once said that Paxman's greatest strength was being "not very political".
 In 2014, Paxman described himself as a one-nation conservative.
 Elsewhere, Paxman has stated that he has no dominant political ideology:

+As part of a 2009 campaign by the Parkinson's Disease Society Paxman, along with Jane Asher and John Stapleton, pledged to donate his brain to Parkinson's research following his death.

-In June 2014, Paxman, speaking at the Chalke Valley History Festival about his new book, Britain's Great War, complained that Newsnight was made by idealistic "13-year-olds" who foolishly thought they could "change the world".
+In June 2014, Paxman, speaking at the Chalke Valley History Festival about his new book, Britain's Great War, said that Newsnight was made by "idealistic 13-year-olds" who "foolishly thought they could change the world".
 "Look, Newsnight is made by 13-year-olds.
 It's perfectly normal when you're young that you want to change the world," Paxman said.
 "The older you get, the more you realise what a fools' errand much of that is and that the thing to do is to manage the best you can to the advantage of as many people as possible."
 Speaking about his political views in general, he said he was "in favour of governments getting out of people's lives – particularly foreign government", saying Europe had been "nothing but trouble for us".
 He also joked that Belgium was a "pointless little country".
 "The closer you can take decision-making to the people affected by those decisions, the better."